Free: Healthy 5-Ingredient Meals EbookGet It Now

-If you want to elevate regular baked pork chops, this baked stuffed pork chops recipe makes a delicious upscale dinner with simple ingredients — perfect for weeknights and date nights alike!
-It comes from my friend, Lisa’s, new Simple Keto Meals For Beginners cookbook.
-Similar to spinach stuffed chicken breast, cooking stuffed pork chops in the oven transforms a plain protein with an easy, cheesy filling.
+If you want to elevate regular baked pork chops, this stuffed pork chops recipe makes a delicious upscale dinner with simple ingredients — perfect for weeknights and date nights alike!
+It comes from my friend, Lisa’s cookbook.
+Cooking these baked stuffed pork chops in the oven requires only 5 simple ingredients, which automatically made it one of my favorites because I love quick and easy!
+And despite that, this method transforms a plain protein into a wow-worthy dish.

 - Mouthwatering mushroom Swiss cheese flavor